zzzprojects/learn-orm/tutorials/net-core-3-x/ranges-and-indices.md

 ## Index

-The `System.Index` struct represents a type that can be used to index a collection either from the start or the end.
+The `System.Index` struct represents a type that can index a collection either from the start or the end.

  - It represents an index in an array or sequence.
  - The `^` operator specifies the relative index from the end of an array.